- Technology

 - Login

-Employers with employees in Illinois should review their procedures to ensure compliance
+Employers who hire in Illinois should review their procedures to ensure compliance

 For more information, read the FAQ from the Illinois Department of Human Rights